Reading for graduate students

 Donald Knuth once taught a class on mathematical writing, the result of which has been distilled in book form [pdf].

-The first section of the book is a concise listing of the major dos and don'ts.For graduate students in programming languages
+The first section of the book is a concise listing of the major dos and don'ts.For graduate students in computer science

 Benjamin Pierce's Types and Programming Languages really stands out.